 Here’s what you need to know about income limits for health insurance marketplace Florida-specific plans:

-- CHIP coverage: If you are a family of three with children and you make around $42,000 per year, you may qualify for CHIP coverage.
+- CHIP coverage: If you are a family of three with children and you made around $42,000 per year in 2019, you may qualify for CHIP coverage.
 Larger families with higher income limits will qualify.
+Due to covid-19, we recommend contacting your insurance provider for this year’s enrollment questions.

-- Medicaid expansion: In states that expanded Medicaid coverage, individuals may qualify for Medicaid if you make less than $17,236 in 2020.
+- Medicaid expansion: In states that expanded Medicaid coverage, individuals may qualify for Medicaid if you made less than $17,236 in 2020.
 Florida did not expand Medicaid coverage, so those limits will vary based on your family size.
+Due to covid-19, we recommend contacting your insurance provider for this year’s enrollment questions.

 Even if you don’t qualify for financial assistance through the health insurance marketplace in Florida, you can still apply for and purchase coverage if you need it.